 Writing Intensive courses meet certain criteria so your WI classes may be different from your non-WI courses.

 There are WI sections available in all departments.
 While many English courses are WI, they are not all WI—WI courses exist across the curriculum.
+When registering for your courses, make sure the course is designated as WI.

 How will a WI help you as a learner and a writer?